Logo

 Peter Baynham said the act consisted of "[talking] about the terrible things he did to his pupils".

-Peter Baynham became cast for the comedy sketch radio series Fist of Fun.
+Peter Baynham became a cast member for the BBC television sketch series Fist of Fun.

 Peter Baynham was unimpressed by Wogan's delivery of the jokes.